textlint/vscode-textlint/packages/textlint/README.md

 - `textlint.nodePath`
   - use this setting if an installed textlint package can't be detected, for example `/myGlobalNodePackages/node_modules`.
 - `textlint.trace`
-  - Traces the communication between VSCode and the textlint linter service.
+  - Traces the communication between VS Code and the textlint linter service.
 - `textlint.configPath`
   - absolute path to textlint config file.
   - workspace settings are prioritize.